Are solar panels worth it?

-How much do solar panels cost for a 2,000-square-foot house?
+How do solar panels pay for themselves?

 - Article sources

 - ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
-To learn more about the content on our site, visit our FAQ page.
+Specific sources for this article include:

 You’re signed up